hapifhir/hapi-fhir-jpaserver-starter/README.md

 - `subscription.email.enabled` - Enables email subscriptions.
 Note that you must also provide the connection details for a usable SMTP server.

 - `subscription.websocket.enabled` - Enables websocket subscriptions.
 With this enabled, your server will accept incoming websocket connections on the following URL (this example uses the default context path and port, you may need to tweak depending on your deployment environment): [ws://localhost:8080/hapi-fhir-jpaserver/websocket](ws://localhost:8080/hapi-fhir-jpaserver/websocket)

+## Enabling EMPI

+Set `empi.enabled=true` in the [hapi.properties](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/hapi.properties) file to enable EMPI on this server.
+The EMPI matching rules are configured in [empi-rules.json](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/empi-rules.json).
+The rules in this example file should be replaced with actual matching rules appropriate to your data.
+Note that EMPI relies on subscriptions, so for EMPI to work, subscriptions must be enabled.

 ## Using Elasticsearch